-External training providers are individual trainers or specialist training companies that are external and not linked to your organisation.
-These trainers are brought in to educate and develop your workforce and impart new skills to staff.
+External training providers are individual trainers or specialist training companies that are not connected to your organisation.
+These trainers are invited in to educate and develop your staff and impart new skills.

 How To Improve Your Training Provider

-If you’re a training manager, then this guide could be your helpful assistant and help minimise the risk of outsourcing part or all of your training.
-So read on to discover how to source the most suitable training provider for your organisation.
+If you’re a training manager, then this guide is your helpful assistant to minimise the risk of outsourcing your training.
+So, read on and discover how to source the most suitable training provider for your organisation.

 The seven parts to finding a training company are: